Beaches in White Cliffs Country

 • Public toilets 8am-6pm/dusk

-Kingsdown beach and Oldstairs Bay are designated both an Area of Outstanding Natural Beauty (AONB) and Site of Special Scientific Interest (SSSI).
-A safe, pebble beach which at low tide is ideal for rockpooling.
+Kingsdown Beach and Oldstairs Bay are both designated an Area of Outstanding Natural Beauty (AONB) and Site of Special Scientific Interest (SSSI).
+This is a safe pebble beach which, at low tide, is ideal for rock pooling.
 Popular with families, especially those wishing to launch a kayak!

 • Shingle beach